prophile/shipwreck/README.md

 * **0.0.5** -- state stepping display in debug mode
 * **0.0.6** -- map generation from simplex noise
 * **0.0.7** -- save/load, new game
-* 0.0.8 -- new building: HQ (plus generation with shipwreck)
+* 0.0.8 -- new building: HQ (plus generation with shipwreck and game ticks)
 * 0.0.9 -- new building: farm (plus simple immediate build, and stocks)
 * 0.0.10 -- building sites and roads
 * 0.0.11 -- couriers and building costs